Fergie-B/OOO-2/README.md

 The Game Website was designed with user friendliness in mind, it should be easy to use once the user has read the rules.
 Every screen should be easy to read and navigate.
 #### Site Screens/Pages:
-- A Home Page with links to start the game and to browse the rules and a Text input to enter a chose username.
+- A Home Page with links to start the game and to browse the rules and a Text input to enter a chosen username.
-- A screen where the user picks the difficulty level they want to play at.
-- A Main Game screen where the user has to figure out a multiple choice question from a series of four photos
+- A Main Game screen where the user has to figure out a multiple choice question from a series of four text choices
-- A Correct message screen where the user has the option to answer a bonus question
+- A Main Game screen where the user receives a correct message on getting the question right
-- A Bonus Question Screen which offers the user a multiple choice question picked via checkboxes
-- A Incorrect screen which offers the user the choice to move to the next question
-- A Incorrect Bonus Question screen which offers the user the choice to move to the next question
+- A Main Game screen where the user receives a incorrect message on getting the question wrong
 - A Final Score screen that displays the Users final score and offers the choice to play again
 - A Contaact Form Screen that allows the User to contact the developer of the game
 - A 404 Screen that offers a link to bring the user back to the Home Page/Start Screen